Christine Blasey Ford Unable To Live At Home Due To Death Threats

 — Kasie DC (@KasieDC) October 7, 2018

-Apart from revealing that Ford is still unable to live at home due to the volume of death threats she continues to receive – presumably from Kavanaugh supporters – Ford’s lawyers denounced the one-week FBI investigation into their client’s accusations, arguing that it was not been thorough.
+Apart from revealing that Ford is still unable to live at home due to the volume of death threats she continues to receive – presumably from Kavanaugh supporters – Ford’s lawyers denounced the one-week FBI investigation into their client’s accusations, arguing that it was not thorough.

 “With Anita Hill, there was a full FBI investigation before there was ever a hearing.
 That did not occur here.
 This process was far worse,” Ford’s other attorney Lisa Banks said.